-Recent headlines would suggest that sparkling water might not be such a great alternative to just plain old water.
+Recent headlines would suggest that sparkling water (carbonated water) might not be such a great alternative to just plain old water.
 But is bubbly, carbonated water really that bad?

 Sparkling Water vs. Plain Water

-What we know about sparkling water, compared to plain water, is that it is generally more acidic.
+What we know about sparkling water (or carbonated water), compared to plain water, is that it is generally more acidic.

 Furthermore, flavored sparkling waters, which typically contain citric acids, can be even more corrosive.

 However, compared to a soda, coffee, tea, juices, and any number of other popular beverages with the exception of purified water, the acidity of sparkling water seems downright trivial.
 Unfortunately, while those other beverages might be very bad for your teeth, acidity in sparkling water can still be damaging.